Jobhdez/jobhdez.github.io/_posts/2024-2-29-how-deep-learning-compilers-work.md

 ### Introduction

 Deep learning compilers are the key to deploy neural nets on different devices and architectures.
 And with the end of Moore's Law, they will be increasingly important.
 It is my understanding that deep learning compilers are important because libraries and frameworks do not scale.
-It has been said by industry leaders that libraries and frameworks do not scale because the deep learning operators in these libraries are fined tuned to each computer architecture; as a result, when there is a new architecture all the operators need to be re-implemented for this architecture.
+It has been said by industry leaders that libraries and frameworks do not scale because the deep learning operators in these libraries are fined tuned to each computer architecture; as a result, when there is a new architecture all the deep learning operators need to be re-implemented for this architecture.

-In other words, deep learning compilers are important because they allow engineers to cope with the diversity of hardware.[^1] Libraries are slow in adapting with new hardware architectures so it is hard for these libraries to utilize all the power of these architectures; moreover, deep learning compilers enable graph level optimizations and operator level optimization.
+In other words, deep learning compilers are important because they allow engineers to cope with the diversity of hardware.[^1] Libraries are slow in adapting with new hardware architectures so it is hard for these libraries to utilize all the power of these architectures; moreover, deep learning compilers enable graph level optimizations and operator level optimizations.

 In her article[^2], Chip Huyen talks about how edge computing is becoming more important.
 So, if you want your models to run on people’s cell phones and computers then you will need to target different architectures.

 ### Computational Graphs

-A neural network is a computational graph whose nodes are deep learning operators such as convolution or tensors and the edges are dependencies among them.
+A neural network is a computational graph whose nodes are deep learning operators such as convolution and tensors and the edges are dependencies among them.
 Technically speaking, a computational graph is a directed acyclic graph; for example, the expression:

 $$ a + a \times (b - c) + (b - c) \times d $$